890mn/890mn/README.md

-- 👋 Hi, I’m @890mn
+- 👋 Hi, I’m Hinar or you can call me @890mn
-- 👀 I’m interested in ACG / Computer Science / Embedded Linux / Embedded Software Development
+- 👀 I’m interested in ACG / Computer Science / Embedded Software Development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning STM32/ESP32
-- 💞️ I’m a sophomore majoring in CS
+- 💞️ This is my website: link2hinar.fun

 <!---
 890mn/890mn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.